FelipeRuizGarcia/super-machine-nvidia/README.md

+# Super Machine Nvidia

+a cli to wrriten in c++ to manage nvidia installations, extending and forked from gridhead/nvidia-auto-installer-for-fedora-linux

+---

 <h1 align="center">NVIDIA Auto Installer for Fedora Linux</h1>
 <p align="center">A CLI tool which lets you install proprietary NVIDIA drivers and much more easily on Fedora Linux (32 or above and Rawhide)</p>